 Even those of us that are mentally “healthy” are struggling to cope effectively.
 If our mental health begins to suffer, it is imperative that we act to restore health and begin the process of enhancing fitness.

-Restoration of mental health followed by mental fitness strategies, is a recipe for progress.
+Restoration of mental health followed by mental fitness strategies is a recipe for progress.

 You may be asking, “What’s the difference between mental health and mental fitness?”
 Here are some definitions as it relates to my work as a mental fitness coach:

-- Mental health is more than the absence of a diagnosable mental illness.
+- Mental health is the absence of a diagnosable mental illness.
 It’s a state of psychological well-being that includes our cognitive (mental), emotional, and social health.
 According to the Oxford English Dictionary, well-being is the state of being comfortable, healthy, or happy.

 - Mental fitness is an extension of mental health.
 It goes beyond well-being.
 It reaches past health and involves the active pursuit of strengthening the mental “body.”
-It involves the consistent practice of strategies that enhance mental endurance, emotional flexibility, and strong relational connections.
+It involves the consistent practice of strategies that enhance mental endurance, emotional flexibility, spiritual nourishment, and strong relational connections.